New research into multilingual assessment for more inclusive education

 About the research project

 In addition to changes in the assessment practices of the six schools involved, rich descriptions will be provided to inspire other schools, other subject areas and (language) policy makers.
 The project Multilingual Assessment of the Mathematical Proficiency of Newly Arrived Children – Multi-Assessment offers many opportunities to expand in the future.
-Within the HU, there is close cooperation with the (online) Master Educational Needs, the research group for Mathematical and Analytical Competences of Professionals and Special Lecturer Assessment in Vocational Education Liesbeth Baartman.
+Within the HU, there is close cooperation with the (online) Master Educational Needs, the research group for Mathematical and Analytical Competence of Professionals and Special Lecturer Assessment in Vocational Education Liesbeth Baartman.
 Outside the HU, we work together with social partners such as SLO, Lowan, Bureau ICE and Het ABC, as well as with various researchers in the Netherlands and abroad.